Recreational Therapy (RCTH)

 RCTH 5302.
 Evidence Based Practice in Recreational Therapy II.
 3 Credit Hours.

-This course will introduce students to the practitioner-researcher role by building upon prior knowledge attained across the Recreational Therapy program.
+In this course, students will explore the practitioner-researcher role by building upon prior knowledge attained across the Recreational Therapy program.
 This course supports the use of research knowledge in making practice decisions that improve the delivery of recreational therapy interventions.
-This course serves as a culminating course where students demonstrate mastery of program goals.
-Students will develop and present lessons to each other related to evidence-based practice and develop proposals to submit to professional organizations.
-The course will culminate with a comprehensive exam and the development of evidence-based protocols.
+It serves as a culminating course through which students demonstrate mastery of program competencies.
+Course assessments include a comprehensive exam and the development of an evidence-based protocol.

 Repeatability: This course may not be repeated for additional credits.